treel0ver/Type/README.md

 # Type Bot
 Discord bot to measure your typing speed.
-Type is not a huge project, just as I'm not a huge programmer (yet).
+Type is not a huge project, just as I'm not a huge programmer.

 ## Example
 ![alt text](Example.gif)